TogaTech/helpful.js/README.md

 **Return Type:** Array (`Array(5) [0, 1, 2, 3, 4]`)

 ### padArray
-Pad an array adding elements on the left and right side of it until the array reach a certain size.
+Pads an array adding elements on the left and right side of it until the array reaches a certain size

 Padding is added evenly on both sides, but if there is an odd number of padding elements, the extra padding element is added to the end of the array.
 The default padding element is `undefined`.
 ```javascript
 let array = helpful.padArray(["t", "e", "s", "t"], 8, ["*"]); // Array(8) ["*", "*", "t", "e", "s", "t", "*", "*"]
 ```